itsN1X/N1X.github.io/README.md

 ---

 ### Nevermind.
-K is the same as C and so is J and M too.
+K is the same as Z and so is J and M too.
 ---

 # (X